Patriots to celebrate 6th Super Bowl win with Boston parade

 At least one brave Rams fan, wearing one of that team’s blue and yellow jerseys, hung out along the parade route.

-Officials expected more than 1 million attendees, and early trains and subways were jammed, overwhelming the Boston area’s transit system with what officials said was record ridership.
-The weather was unseasonably warm, with temperatures above 50 degrees (10 degrees Celsius) and dazzling sunshine.
+Officials expected 1 million attendees, and early trains and subways were jammed, overwhelming the Boston area’s transit system with what officials said was record ridership.
+The weather was unseasonably warm, with temperatures above 60 degrees (15 degrees Celsius) and dazzling sunshine.

+Security was tight, and police took away several fans who appeared intoxicated, including one man on a stretcher.

-Unlike in past years, no post-parade rally with speeches was planned.
+Unlike in past years, no post-parade rally with speeches was held.
 Officials didn’t elaborate on why.

 “What made this year special were all the other fans doubting us,” Chhom said, wearing a Julian Edelman jersey.
 “The record speaks for itself.
 Tom Brady and the rest of the team prove themselves every single time.”